nitinkc/nitinkc.github.io/_posts/microservices/2022-07-12-spring-request-parameter.md

 localhost:8084/orders/dashboard/details?fromDate=2021-06-01&toDate=2022-06-17&orderType=Grocery Order
 ```

-The corrosponding Controller would be as follows.
+The corresponding Controller would be as follows.
 {% gist nitinkc/d347e24dc5a08d8195cd86c5a32505be %}